Visit the museum

 Special guided tours for groups or organisations can be arranged by completing the online School Booking Request Form or the Private Group Booking Request Form.
 For all enquiries contact the Centre to discuss your requirements.

-Special exhibition guidebooks can be obtained from the Centre’s reception desk, where there is also a wide selection of books, many written by local survivors available and for purchase.
+Special exhibition guidebooks can be obtained from the JHC’s reception desk, where there is also a wide selection of books, many written by local survivors available and for purchase.

-Wheelchair and lift access is available and a toilet for the disabled is located on the lower ground floor.
-Parking for the disabled is available in Selwyn Street.
-Visitors can contact the Centre to discuss any special needs they have before their visit.
+Wheelchair accessible toilets and lift facilities are located on the lower ground floor.
+Parking is available in Selwyn Street.
+Visitors can contact the JHC to discuss any special needs they have before their visit.

 Planning your visit

 The Jewish Holocaust Centre is located 6km from the Melbourne city centre.
-Free street parking is available in front of the Centre and in surrounding streets.
+Free street parking is available in front of the JHC and in surrounding streets.

-If you are driving to the Centre, please click here to view a map , or you can find us at Melways Ref: 67 F3
+If you are driving to the JHC, click here to view a map , or you can find us at Melways Ref: 67 F3

 Tram and train services provide transport to nearby Glenhuntly Road, which is only a two minute walk to the Centre.
 Timetable details can be obtained from Metlink by calling 131 638 or via : www.metlinkmelbourne.com.